adewey/isaac-log/README.md

 # isaac-log
-The Binding of Isaac: Rebirth log reader and event emitter for Node.js
+The Binding of Isaac: Afterbirth log reader and event emitter for Node.js

 simply load the plugin and subscribe to events:
 ```